Yermaw-Shares/Yermaws-Lockouts/README.md

 Whisper me + if you are finished, or whisper me ++ if you would like to invite some others to the group - you will be made group leader, the best way to invite friends from this point is to list a group in the LFG tool.
 My WeakAura will detect this and automatically leave the group once listed.

+## Commands
+`!normal` or `!nm` - Set raid difficulty to Normal (Default Setting), send this *before* you enter.
+`!heroic` or `!hc` - Set raid difficulty to Heroic, send this *before* you enter.
+`++` - Send this to get promoted to leader so you can invite others or create a group in LFG, send this *after* you enter.
+`+` - Send this to make me leave the party and free up the session for others, send this *after* you enter.
+This will happen automatically after 30 seconds.

 ## Alliance characters, or Horde getting "No player named Yermaw is currently online."

 Join the in-game community to work around this.
 The current invite code is always in my status posts on Discord.